BATTLE OF NASHVILLE GUIDED TOURS

-In further recognition of the Sesquicentennial of the Civil War, The Battle of Nashville Preservation Society, Inc., announces its sponsorship of Civil War tours of the Nashville area, including the Battle of Nashville battlefield.
+In 2012, as part of its recognition of the Sesquicentennial of the Civil War, The Battle of Nashville Preservation Society, Inc., began sponsoring Civil War tours of the Nashville area, including the Battle of Nashville battlefield.
 BONPS has partnered with local historian Ross Massey, a co-founder of BONPS and recognized authority on the battle and the place it was fought (see more about Ross below), to make personal exploration of the battlefield available to the public.

 A Quick Guide to Tour Information: